json-schema-org/json-schema-spec/jsonschema-core.md

 The resolved IRI produced by these keywords is not necessarily a network locator, only an identifier.
 A schema need not be downloadable from the address if it is a network-addressable URL.
-Implementations which can access the network SHOULD default to operating offline.
+Implementations which can access the network MUST default to operating offline.

 ##### Direct References with `$ref` {#ref}